About

 Acoustic-structure simulation and mechanistic studies for efficient energy harvesting

 Adv.
-Energy Mater. (under review)
+Energy Mater.
+(2026)